benyxxxxx/wav2mp3/README.md

 A converter from  wav to mp3

-# To compile
+# To install
+1. Install lame library
+2. Setup LAME_DIR variable in Makefile pointing to the lame install directory

-make
+run make

-Compiles on linux and windows (Cygwin)
+*Compiles on linux and windows (Cygwin)

 # Manual